abinavseelan/crudtest-website/README.md

-# crudTest website
+# SendBack Website

-This repository houses the website for crudtest.com
+This repository houses the website for [SendBack.io](http://sendback.io)

 ## Contributing

 Want to raise an issue or pull request?
-Do give our [Contributing page](https://github.com/abinavseelan/crudtest-api/blob/master/CONTRIBUTING.md) a read. 🤓
+Do give our [Contributing page](https://github.com/abinavseelan/sendback-website/blob/master/CONTRIBUTING.md) a read. 🤓

 ### Getting started